Malaysia’s king rejects PM’s proposal to declare emergency

 The palace said in a statement that Sultan Abdullah Sultan Ahmad Shah “is of the opinion that there is currently no need for His Majesty to declare a state of emergency in this country or any part of Malaysia.”

-Muhyiddin met with the monarch on Friday to seek royal assent.
-Earlier Sunday, the king held a meeting with other royal households to discuss the prime minister’s proposal.
+Hours later, Muhyiddin said the Cabinet took note of the king’s decision and will further discuss the decree.

+“The priority of the Cabinet and the government at this time is to protect citizens from the COVID-19 disease,” he said in a brief statement.
+He also welcomed the king’s advice to ensure his government’s stability.
+Local media said the Cabinet is expected to meet later Monday.

-He said in the statement that he believes in Muhyiddin’s ability to cope with the crisis and urged a halt to “all politicking” that could disrupt the government’s stability.
+Sultan Abdullah, who earlier Sunday conferred with other royal households on the emergency proposal, said the government has handled the pandemic well and believes Muhyiddin is capable of implementing measures to cope with the crisis.
+But the monarch called for a halt to “all politicking” that could disrupt the government’s stability.

 The king can declare a state of emergency that allows the country to be governed through ordinances that cannot be challenged in court.